-Teaching is a mixture of lectures with room for questions and discussions, participants doing critical appraisals of prognostic papers, and exercises (demonstrated in STATA) to illustrate practical implications of statistical methods with a focus on interpretation of the analyses.
+Teaching is a mixture of lectures with room for questions and discussions, participants doing critical appraisals of prognostic papers, and exercises to illustrate the interpretation of statistical analyses.
 Model data will be provided for those who want to run the analyses from the examples.

 Readings of course materials, appraisal of papers and exercises are performed individually and discussed.

 Lecturers: Alice Kongsted (course leader).
 Professor in the Department of Sports Science and Clinical Biomechanics, SDU